laszekQ/ascii-convert-gui/README.md

 # ASCII-CONVERT
 ## What is it
 An Image to ASCII converter capable of turning images (.bmp, .png, .jpg, etc.) into ASCII characters.
-Can convert in 1:1 and 2 to 1 modes.
+Can convert in 1:1 and 2:1 modes.

 ### What's the difference between 1:1 and 2:1?
 When we convert an image to ASCII 1:1, the output looks a bit vertically stretched because in fonts characters are always 2 times longer in hight comparing to width.
 And in 1:1 mode, every pixel from the image is mapped to a single ASCII character, while in 2:1, every 2 pixels (taken vertically) are mapped to a single character, making the output look natural.